 Sample ballots can be obtained through the My Voter Page on the Georgia Secretary of State website.
 First you'll need to enter your name, county and date of birth.
 A sample ballot will be available on the following page along with other information about your district.

-Seats for the Mayor and six Council members in Sandy Springs are up for election during 2013.
-Qualified candidates may file for the Nov.
-5, 2013, non-partisan election between Aug.
-26-30, 2013, by picking up a one-page affidavit from the City Clerk’s office at 7840 Roswell Road Building 500.
-The fee for qualifying is $750 for Mayor and $360 for City Council.
+Seats for the Mayor and six Council members in Sandy Springs were selected during the 2013 election.
 Per the City Charter, the mayor and members of the council shall serve for terms of four years and until their respective successors are elected and qualified.
 Qualifications include:

 - Resident of the City of Sandy Springs for a continuous period of at least 12 months immediately prior to the date of the election for mayor or council member;